The Mishawaka Inn at the Poudre Canyon.

 At the start of the Poudre Canyon 600km Brevet in Louisville, Colorado.
 This was the first time I carried a bicycle with my Audi TT Roadster.

 David Weigel, the organizer of the ride, took a photo of everyone.
 His phone camera wasn’t the best, but it made me realize I needed better visibility gear despite wearing reflective ankle bands.
 You can see from David’s photo below that I (on the far right) was relatively invisible compared to everyone else.
-I was using front and rear lights, but I resolved to wear fluorescent clothing and more reflective gear in future rides to decrease the odds of getting hit by an inattentive driver.
+I was using front and rear lights, but I resolved to wear hi-vis clothing and more reflective gear in future rides to decrease the odds of getting hit by an inattentive driver.

 Rocky Mountain Cycling Club cyclists at the 4:00 a.m. start of the brevet in Louisville, Colorado.